 For example, a police department tried to prevent people from remotely wiping confiscated phones by placing them inside a microwave oven.
 They found that only commercial-grade microwave ovens worked.
 (23)

-However, it doesn’t take that much to transform a metal filing cabinet, garbage can, or cocktail shaker into a DIY Faraday cage.
+However, it doesn’t take much to transform a metal filing cabinet, garbage can, or cocktail shaker into a DIY Faraday cage.

 You’ll need equipment like aluminum duct tape and aluminum insulation.
-In theory, you can use aluminum foil to create a DIY Faraday cage – but it tears easily and is hard to layer properly, so you are better off with duct tape or insulation.
+In theory, you can use aluminum foil to create a DIY Faraday cage – but it tears easily and is hard to layer correctly, so you are better off with duct tape or insulation.

-Here are some videos if you are interested in building a DIY faraday cage.
+Here are some videos if you are interested in building a DIY Faraday cage.